wedaiDW/lab2_report/index.md

 - `ls` command is used to show all files in the directory
 - `rm` is used to remove files from current directory
 - `rmdir` removes a directory
-*screenshot*
+- `cp` you can use this command to rename or make a copy of files *screenshot*
 ---
 ## Step4
 **SCP**
+*SCP stands for secure copy*
 *screenshots*
 ---
 ## Step5